GoToFlow AI social media content generator logo

 A good AI carousel workflow should help you connect the message with a visual direction.

-An AI draft is a starting point.
+8. Create a ready carousel and refine it An AI result is a starting point.

 Before publishing, review:

-• Is the structure logical?
+Is the structure logical?

-• Is each slide readable?
+Is each slide readable?

-• Is the tone consistent with your brand?
+Is the tone consistent with your brand?

-• Are the facts accurate?
+Are the facts accurate?

-• Does the carousel still work on mobile?
+Does the carousel still work on mobile?

 AI speeds up the workflow, but human review makes the final content credible.